Kennedy Expressway construction: Express lanes in both directions to soon close for several months

 According to a press release from the Illinois Department of Transportation, lane closures and construction for Phase 2 of the Kennedy Expressway (I-90/94) Rehabilitation project -- which impacts lanes from the Edens Expressway (I-94) junction to Ohio Street, among others -- will resume, weather permitting, Monday, March 11.

-The starting date comes earlier than anticipated due to "warmer temperatures," the release said.
+The starting date is earlier than anticipated due to "warmer temperatures," the release said.

 Phase 1 of the three-phase project, which closed several inbound lanes from the Edens Junction to Ohio street, began in Spring 2023 and wrapped up in December.
 It caused an increase in traffic delays and backups, with much of the pain felt by drivers heading into downtown from Chicago's O'Hare Airport, and the North and Northwest suburbs.